 Eggs, one of the “super foods,” keep tempting our taste buds.
 Eggs are always a fascinating food, out of which several innovative recipes have came out and of course delicious and nutritious.
 Eating an egg may prevent you from visiting the doctor, even two is also acceptable.
 Some of you might be wondering, how is this possible.
 Yes, it is possible, since it is a power packed with all the essential nutrients.
 And, of course, it is detrimental to the people who are on the risk side like people with cardiovascular problem, and suffering from any other heart related issues.
 Always don’t confuse yourself with the points delivered by fake internet sites.
-Be sure you visit a health care professional, and clarify your doubts.
+Be sure you visit a best dietitian or Best nutritionist, and clarify your doubts.

 The eggs are often considered to provide ill health because of its cholesterol and fat content.
 Of course, the cholesterol content is high, but it is also rich in several other nutrients like protein, vitamins and minerals.
 Here are some simple reasons why you should have eggs in your routine diet plan.
 Let us move on to the health benefits of eggs.

 The eggs are considered to be the highly nutritious food, as it is packed with almost all the essential nutrients.
 This egg provides 77 calories, 5 gm of healthy fats and 6 gm of protein.
 In fact, the eggs contain all the trace amounts of nutrients at least to the trace amounts.
 However the nutritional quality of each egg may varies slightly, because of the type of feed the hen receives and the circumstances in which they are raised.
 These eggs are known to be a good source of omega 3 fatty acids.
 The omega 3 fatty acids are present in fatty fishes like salmon and tuna.
 And if you are unable to get these fatty fishes, stick on to egg for efficient supply of omega 3 fatty acid.
 Here is the nutritional profile of a single large boiled egg: